n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Cron/README.md

 ## FAQs

-#### 1. How to generate a Cron expression?
+### How to generate a custom Cron expression?

-To generate a Cron expression you can use the online tool [crontab guru](https://crontab.guru).
-Copy and paste the Cron expression you generated using crontab guru in the ***Cron Expression*** field in n8n.
+To generate a Cron expression, you can use [crontab guru](https://crontab.guru).
+Paste the Cron expression that you generated using crontab guru in the ***Cron Expression*** field in n8n.

 ## Further Reading